teachop/xcore_seven_seg/README.md

 - **setText(text)**  Display four characters as ASCII which is rather limited on seven segments.
 - **setClock(hours, minutes, am_pm)**  Display a digital clock face.
 If **am_pm** is false, a 24 hour format will be used.
 When in 12 hour mode, the right-most decimal point is used as the PM indicator.
 For example, if **hours**=13, **minutes**=45, in 12 hour mode " 1:45." will display.
 - **blank()**  Display all segments off.
+- **written()**  Provides support for [notification](https://www.xmos.com/published/how-use-notifications-over-interfaces?secure=1).
+Notification will be sent from the driver whenever a **setValue/setText/setClock/blank** display update completes.
+The notification is cleared whenever any of the same interface functions are called.
+Use of the notification feature is completely optional.